-There are over 220 million French speakers around the world today.
-Not only is French the official language of France, but it is also widely spoken in other European countries like Belgium and Switzerland and further afield in Canada, Madagascar and even the Seychelles and Mauritius!
+There are over 220 million French speakers worldwide today.
+French is the official language of France and is also widely spoken in other European countries like Belgium and Switzerland, Canada, Madagascar, and even the Seychelles and Mauritius!

 Learning a language can open many doors.
 Not only will your fluency allow you to travel to and work in distant corners of the globe, but speaking French can make you highly employable.
 Now, you may combine French with a new language, such as Italian or German.
 You may also have the chance to spend your third year at a university abroad as part of the Erasmus.